 The month of May is here and your body is begging for an Emotional Spring Cleaning.
 Just as your house can use a cleaning, so can your mind, body and soul.
 Spring is the season of blooming and rebirth in nature, so why not take a page out of Mother Nature’s book?

-What are you emotionally cleaning this Spring?
 Maybe it is your dead-end job that you need to quit (while not leaving yourself without an emergency fund), or finally organizing your closets like you said you would for the past 8 years but never got around to it, even though every morning is a constant struggle of “where the hell are my good stockings?” and “where is that blue top I wore on my first date with my boyfriend from high school?” (also note to self: THROW OUT THAT SHIRT FROM HIGH SCHOOL…or donate it).
 Maybe just maybe your relationship needs a Spring cleaning.
 Quick reminder weeding out the negativity and toxic people in life is important to do no matter the season!
 Maybe you are you a mother?
 Or are struggling to build/fix a bond between you and a mother figure?
 This Emotional Spring Cleaning is for you…and just in time for Mother’s Day.
 We must be strong in order to take care of ourselves and our loved ones.